modelscope/data-juicer/docs/Sandbox.md

 | `hook_evaluate_data` | Evaluate the dataset in terms of data quality and other dimensions | DataEvaluatorFactory | - | <br />- evaluation_jobs<br /> |
 | `hook_evaluate_model` | Evaluate the trained model | ModelEvaluatorFactory | - | <br />- evaluation_jobs<br /> |

 It is worth noting that a hook can be registered in multiple job lists, as this hook can play different roles in different steps of the pipeline.
-For example, we can analyse and probe both the pre-processed and post-processed datasets to compare the changes in quality, diversity, and other dimensions before and after data processing.
+For example, we can analyze and probe both the pre-processed and post-processed datasets to compare the changes in quality, diversity, and other dimensions before and after data processing.

 ## Customized Sandbox Pipeline
 Users can directly modify the job configuration list in the parameter configuration file to achieve task modification and orchestration.